Ryan M. Powers

 Published Articles

 1. Can Rising Powers Reassure?
 Shifting Power, Foreign Economic Policy, and Perceptions of Revisionist Intent” (with Austin Strange).
-Conditionally accepted at Journal of Peace Research.
+Forthcoming at Journal of Peace Research.

 2. Is Context Pretext?
 Institutionalized Commitments and the Situational Politics of Foreign Economic Policy.”
 Published online ahead of print in Review of International Organizations.